 Loss of working hours

-Every year, mainly from autumn to spring, employees fall ill due to an infectious disease such as the flu or a cold.
+Every year, countless employees fall ill due to the seasonal flu (influenza) or currently the SARS-CoV-2 virus.

 The UV-C Power from NetralAir neutralizes the air by killing viruses, bacteria and germs.
 This can reduce or prevent loss of working hours.